National Baptist Convention, USA: Presidency

 E. C. Morris was elected president of the National Baptist Convention USA in 1895 and served for 27 years.
 His tenure was important for laying the foundation of the convention.
 In addition to managing growth and organization of new chapters, his presidency founded the National Baptist Publishing House in Nashville, Tennessee; blacks wanted to publish literature written by their own ministers.

-In 1890, the American Baptist Publication Society had refused to publish writings of Black ministers because of resistance from their White Southern clients.
-This event, more than any other, inspired Blacks to develop their own convention and publishing arm.
+In 1890 under his presidency, the American Baptist Publication Society had refused to publish writings of black ministers because of resistance from their white Southern clients.
+This event, more than any other, inspired blacks to develop their own convention and publishing arm.
 One year after the formation of the convention, the National Baptist Publication Board was established under the leadership of Richard Boyd in Nashville, Tennessee.
 It was given the right to supply National Baptist churches with general ministry and Sunday school supplies.
-In a short time the publishing house became the largest Black publishing enterprise in the world.
+In a short time the publishing house became the largest black publishing enterprise in the world.

-In 1902, the Woman's State Convention of Tennessee elected African American Virginia E. Walker Broughton, to serve as the first woman National Corresponding Secretary for the National Baptist Convention.
+In 1902, the Woman's State Convention of Tennessee elected African American Virginia E. Walker Broughton, to serve as the first woman national corresponding Secretary for the National Baptist Convention.
 The twenty-seven years of Morris' leadership represented the formative period for the convention.

 Upon the death of E. C. Morris, L. K. Williams became president of the convention in 1924.
 During his 16 years' tenure, he expanded the publishing board to gain increased support.
 Williams appointed L. G. Jordan as General Secretary of the Board and laid plans for a new building.
 The building was opened for inspection in 1925.
 On the recommendation of Williams, it was named the Morris Building in honor of the legacy of E. C. Morris.
-The Layman's Department was also established.
+The NBC USA's Layman's Department was also established.
+He also promoted collaboration with the Southern Baptist Convention and organized the American Baptist Theological Seminary (present-day American Baptist College).

 David V. Jemison succeeded Williams as president of the convention in 1940.
 His two major accomplishments during his 13 years were paying off the mortgage on the Morris Memorial Building and the purchase of the Bath House for African American use in the resort of Hot Springs, Arkansas.